open-contracting/deploy/docs/develop/update/elasticsearch.rst

 Troubleshoot
 ~~~~~~~~~~~~

-If a request gets a HTTP 4XX error, connect to the server and run:
+If a request gets a HTTP 4XX error, connect to the server, and run:

 .. code-block:: bash